ajfclark/LishiKeyCuttingGuides/README.md

-The original repository's README is included [below](#deviants-original-readme), for more context and attribution, and I've kept their original reference STLs for Schlage.
+The original repository's README is included [below](#deviants-original-readme), for more context and attribution, and I've kept their original reference STLs for Schlage in the [reference](reference/) subfolder.

 ## Generating guides

-The script `generate.bat` is used to create the guides, into the `generate` subfolder.
+The script `generate.bat` is used to create the guides, into the [generated](generated/) subfolder.
 I've put a few of them in there for reference.

 As per the variable at the top of the file, the script expects OpenSCAD to be installed in `C:\Program Files\OpenSCAD\openscad.exe`, update that as you